rgrabar/RayTracerChallenge/README.md

 ### Windows
 Add google tests by using NuGet and build the solution.
+You can also test without visual studio but I haven't tried.
 <br>
 ***Note:*** The test name should be changed, it's a bit annoying to do tho.